New ordinance for Portland food service businesses and institutions goes into effect on October 1, 2019.Read More…

 To reduce plastic litter and to reduce the use of energy and resources, including fossil fuels, needed to make items that are only used once.

-Starting July 1, 2019, businesses in Portland cannot automatically include plastic straws, stirrers, utensils or individually packaged condiments in a customer’s order for dine-in, take-out or delivery.
+Starting October 1, 2019, businesses in Portland cannot automatically include plastic straws, stirrers, utensils or individually packaged condiments in a customer’s order for dine-in, drive-thru, take-out or delivery.
 These items can only be provided upon request.

 Which items are included?